Merino Wool Clothing Love

 As a general rule, if you like fitted, either size down, or order your normal size.
 If you like a little looser, size up.

-My TBH pattern uses the Raglan sleeve cut which naturally adds extra room to the bodice of the shirt.
+My Trail Breaker Hoodie pattern uses the Raglan sleeve cut which naturally adds extra room to the bodice of the shirt.
 The diagonal seam of the “raglan” provides more room in the shoulder area giving maximum comfort and performance for the many activities you will find yourself doing in the Trail-Breaker Hoodie.

-The only downfall I have found about Merino Wool, is it doesn’t last as long as my other fabrics I’ve been making clothing with for 18 years.
+The only downfall I have found about Merino Wool, is it doesn’t have the longevity of hemp.

 As Always, Thanks for taking your time to read, and your dedicated support to buying hand-made and sustainably made clothing.